Sam currently plays lead guitar for Danaba, a hard rock outfit, and sings and plays rhythm guitar for Eyedog, an acoustic duo.

 Here are five great budget DAW options for the frugal home studio enthusiast.
 One is not necessarily better than the other--again, that all depends on needs and user preference.
 This list is not necessarily comprehensive either: there are tons of other budget DAW options available for buyers.
 A little extra research never hurt anyone.
 If this is your first time stepping into the foray of computer recording, use the Internet to your advantage.
 Explore message boards and user reviews--other people have given these programs a try.
 Let them be your beta-test and see how they liked it.

-Platform: Windows, MacOS X, Linux, Unix
+Platform: Windows, macOS X, Linux, Unix

 Developer: The Audacity Team

 Audacity is an open-source free sound editor, and it's available on practically all computer platforms.
-It has a very simple interface, and boasts a strong community of developers who continuously add on features to its potential.
+It has a very simple interface and boasts a strong community of developers who continuously add on features to its potential.
 Since it doesn't cost a dime, Audacity is a great option for recording artists on an extreme budget.
 It's also a great learning tool, and beginners can use this software to obtain a better understanding of computer recording without any monetary investment.

-Audacity's lack of pricing really can't be beat by any other budget DAW, but it is not without severe limitations.
+Audacity's lack of pricing really can't be beaten by any other budget DAW, but it is not without severe limitations.
 It does not immediately support virtual instruments, and it does not provide any options for MIDI editing.
-This could pose an issue for several home-recording musicians, since the application of MIDI is one of the best ways to add sonic variety without actually possessing a collection of differing instruments.
+This could pose an issue for several home-recording musicians since the application of MIDI is one of the best ways to add sonic variety without actually possessing a collection of differing instruments.
 With that, though, MIDI functions are slowly but surely making their way onto future builds of Audacity, and it will probably become fully functional in the near future.
 This continuous spirit of improvement is another major selling point for Audacity.
 There are tons of add-ons available for the software, but many features do not come pre-installed, and users are required to hunt these add-ons down themselves and install them on their own.
 This DIY approach may appeal to the more ambitious recording artists among us, but some may feel uncomfortable and confused with the process.
 Still, with a little time and dedication, Audacity can be an invaluable tool.

 Price: Free, some upgrade options available